Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Connect it through Bluetooth.
+- Connect the scooter through Bluetooth.

 Method 4: Switching to Sport Mode